 Zoom webinar 10:30 - 11:15 am

-You're invited to watch a flash presentation on three realms of high tech research from the CO-LABS network: we are updating U.S. Rep. Joe Neguse's staff on activities including quantum computing, CRADAs in 5G and digital communication and transit electrification!
+You're invited to watch a Science Flash presentation on three realms of high tech research from the CO-LABS network: we are updating U.S. Rep. Joe Neguse's staff on activities including quantum computing, 5G and digital communication and transit electrification!

 With three high-level updates, you'll see the latest on

-Our Bright Flash Updates! are quick overviews of world-class research in Colorado meant to prompt relevant connections among the CO-LABS network of science enthusiasts.
+Our Science Flash Updates! are quick overviews of world-class research in Colorado meant to prompt relevant connections among the CO-LABS network of science enthusiasts.